syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Visual-Customization.md

 ![CheckedColor and UncheckedColor in Checkbox](Images/StateColor.png)

 ## BorderWidth
-Border thickness of the check box can be customized with the `BorderWidth` property
+Border thickness of tick in the check box can be customized with the `BorderWidth` property

 {% tabs %}
 {% highlight c# %}